Xovee/cs-conf-stats/If-You-Know.md

 # If You Know the Stats of the Following Conferences

-Conferences that lack valid data.
-If you know some, you can create issues or PR  or directly contact me at `xovee.xu at gmail.com`.
+This is the public list of conference statistics that are missing or still uncertain.
+If you know some, you can create an issue or PR, or contact me at `xovee.xu at gmail.com`.

+The [data collection policy](./docs/data-collection-policy.md) defines the required track scope and source standard.
+Operational research details and source links belong in [Need Check](./Need-Check.md).
+An item explicitly listed here remains open even when its conference has other data for the same year.

 First, we need **ALL** new stats in the upcoming years.